How Much Google News Traffic Do Publishers Get? Here’s Data on 80 News Sites.

 The standout tag for Google News has been around for a couple years now but many news publishers are still uncertain about it.
 The questions I’m asked most often are how and when to use it, how well it works and if it is worth putting in the time and resources to support it.
-Does the standout tag actually work?
-Yes it does, but only so often.
-How and When to Use the Standout Tag.

 How Much Search and Social Media Traffic Do Publishers Get?

 FEBRUARY 10, 2014

 On average, what percentage of referral traffic to publishers comes from search, social media, links and direct navigation?
 That’s a question I’m commonly asked by organizations that are attempting to establish benchmarks and assess their current performance.

 Take Advantage of Additional Google News Opportunities for Publishers